-CAGR growth (%) Percentage of buying decisions made at point of purchase, with impulse purchases being prominent buying pattern.
+CAGR growth (%) Percentage of in e-commerce buying decisions made at point of purchase, with impulse purchases being prominent buying pattern.

 (Source: inderscienceonline.com, thewire.in, newindianexpress.com, statista.com, IBEF, Economic times)

 This is the story of two entrepreneurs.